 According to a Kaiser Family Foundation poll, seven of 10 Americans say when their time comes, they would prefer to die at home.
 And another new study, this one by Johns Hopkins, shows families of older adults who die at home are more satisfied with their loved ones’ care than those whose family members died in a free-standing hospice center.

-The preference for at-home services in the last stages of life shouldn’t surprise anyone: It's safe to say most of us feel a sense of peace and comfort when we’re in familiar surroundings, perhaps in a favorite chair or tucked in bed with our favorite people, pets, and belongings around us.
+The preference for hospice at home services in the last stages of life shouldn’t surprise anyone: It's safe to say most of us feel a sense of peace and comfort when we’re in familiar surroundings, perhaps in a favorite chair or tucked in bed with our favorite people, pets, and belongings around us.

 If you find yourself seeking hospice services for a loved one, that person’s doctor or care team might recommend your family member transition to a hospice center -- but did you know that choice is up to you?